Mesothelioma Awareness

 Asbestos exposure is the leading risk factor for mesothelioma.
 This rare and aggressive cancer affects the mesothelium, a double layer of tissue that surrounds internal organs.

-The most common type of this cancer is pleural mesothelioma which affects the tissue around the lungs.
+The most common type of this cancer is pleural mesothelioma, which affects the tissue around the lungs.
 Although asbestos use is now restricted, construction, shipbuilding, and other industries used it heavily for decades.

-People who spent their careers inhaling asbestos fibers are now at the greatest risk for developing pleural mesothelioma.
+People who spent their careers inhaling asbestos fibers are now at the greatest risk of developing pleural mesothelioma.
 Once inhaled, asbestos fibers become lodged in tissues and cause damage over time.
 This tissue damage can lead to illnesses like asbestosis, lung cancer, or mesothelioma.

 It wasn’t until the 1970s that the connection between asbestos and mesothelioma resulted in regulations on its use.
 Since then, awareness has grown exponentially.

-Now more people know about mesothelioma and the dangers of asbestos; however, there is more work to be done.
+Now, more people know about mesothelioma and the dangers of asbestos; however, there is more work to be done.

 Why Is it Important to Bring Awareness to Mesothelioma?